MercersKitchen/BYOD/README.md

 - If an entire machine fails, then the most stable versions of all software must be used
 - "Which is the way you had it before.
 Ensure you have all installation files of your most recent stable version."

+### Summary Steps for Windows 10, similar to Windows 7
 ---

 ## Additional Details